 Highlight any major capital expenditure made in the period and provide both an up-to-date balance sheet and profit and loss account.
 Explain the reasons for movements in profitability, working capital and cash flow and compare them with industry norms.
 Read How to understand key financial documents business guide to help you present your financial data.

 Provide forecasts for the next three years.
 Use the same format as for the historical information, to aid comparisons.
 Clearly state the assumptions behind your forecasts.
 For example, if the plan states that the market is becoming more competitive, then profit margins will probably be falling.
-Learn more with the Benefits of cash flow forecasting interactive lesson.

 Consider including a one-page analysis of strengths, weaknesses, opportunities and threats in your business plan.
 For example: